 For this reason they’ve become a popular choice as a companion pet outside of their normal working purposes.

 However, the breed should be socialized with family members from a young age to ensure there are no problems later in life.

 Pointers are pretty easy to train, although they can become stubborn if they don’t see how a command benefits them.

 This is easy to resolve with early obedience training and consistent praise.
-Providing the dog understands they’re getting something nice, they shouldn’t have a problem with training.
+Providing the dog understands dog commands and they’re getting something nice, they shouldn’t have a problem with training.